-- All observations are conducted openly and with full knowledge of the educator being observed and must be documented on appropriate district observation forms. - Advance notice (date and time) must be given for at least one observation. - The observation must occur at least 15 school days after the peer observation. - The peer observation will always be scheduled between the peer observer and observee. - Peer observations occur in the summative year between Oct.
+- All observations are conducted openly and with full knowledge of the educator being observed and Advance notice (date and time) must be given for at least one observation. - The observation must occur at least 15 school days after the peer observation. - The peer observation will always be scheduled between the peer observer and observee. - Peer observations occur in the summative year between Oct.
 1 and March 1. - If educators miss 90 or more contract days (e.g. late hires/individuals on leave), supervisors may postpone the summative evaluation until the following year.